pinksheep

 Built by Pinksheep, Inc.

-Pinksheep is a product of Pinksheep, Inc., a company focused on no-code AI agents, approval workflows, and live-system integrations for high-growth SMBs and mid-market teams.
+Pinksheep is a product of Pinksheep, Inc., a company focused on no-code AI agents, approval workflows, and live-system integrations for high-growth teams and mid-market teams.

 Founded and scaled a sportstech SaaS to 50,000 user profiles